 Her Minimalist-inspired design consists of two almost 250-foot-long walls of polished black granite, set into a gradual rise, meeting at a 136 degree angle at the point where the walls and slope would be at their full 10-foot height.
 The names of the dead were incised in the stone in the order in which they died, with only the dates of the first and last deaths – ‘1959’ and ‘1975’ – recorded.
 Its mirror-like, polished granite walls have been acclaimed for creating a place of calm and healing as they allow visitors to see their own reflections when they read the names of the dead.
 Mementos and flowers are left below the names.

 In a similar but smaller vein Lin has made a floor art sculpture piece, consisting of three concentric circles of white marble.
 The center circle is the “Arctic Circle”; the middle piece is “Latitude New York City,” and the outer circle is “Equator,” 2013-2014.
 This work was featured in the Palm Springs Art Museum.

-Lin has created a website, “What Is Missing?”
+For more than a decade, Lin has tracked the disappearance of plants and animals from specific landscapes through her multimedia online project, “What Is Missing?”
 It is a global memorial to the planet.
 She is currently working on her fifth memorial which focuses on “Mapping the Future.”
-It will have interactive maps that will showcase nature-based solutions to carbon emissions.
+It has interactive maps that showcase nature-based solutions to carbon emissions.